IBS-International-Business-School/group-research-project-report-yoinked/GROUP RESEARCH PROJECT REPORT.md

 When coming to second factor which is the spending habits, there are important insights to consider.
 Most of the students in the IBS University falls into the low spending category.
 That means the students don’t have or want to spend a lot of money on food.
 So the pricing of the food items must consider this insight and should keep the price lower.
 This will help both the students and food truck.
 Thus we can attract more students to the food truck.
 If the prices are higher, then students will be forced to buy from other cheaper restaurants.

-The final factor which is purchase method is also an important one consider for the operation of food truck.
-The research shows that students interested to order online.
+The final factor which is purchase method is also an important one to consider for the operation of food truck.
+There is a significant relationship between dietary restrictions and purchasing methods.
+The research also shows that students interested to order online.
 This behaviour is visible for all dietary preferences.
-Access to internet among and digital literacy among students could be the reason for this trend.
-Exploiting these features of students will attract more customers.
 But for the specific dietary preference this behaviour is much more than other dietary preferences.
 Also, the students with no dietary preferences are interested with direct ordering from the food truck.

 By considering the insights for the factor’s dietary preferences of students, spending habits of students and preferred purchase method which is derived from the research can make significant changes to the idea of food truck.
 These key insights should be considered mainly for the efficient operation of food truck.
 This will ensure a smooth and profitable business for the food truck.
 This is a good idea that should be implemented in IBS University campus which completely beneficial to both the students and the Food Truck owners.

 ## Reflection
-This research is successful in providing valuable reflections for the implementation of Food Truck on the IBS University campus.
-The reflections are listed below:

 - **Prioritize Halal and Vegetarian/Vegan Options:** Even though the largest group is the students with no dietary preference, prioritizing Halal and Vegetarian/Vegan Options can satisfy a lot of students and increase sales.

 - **Offer Online Ordering:** Considering the digital literacy and internet access among students implementing online ordering will be convenient to a large number of students.
 These implementations will help mainly the students with specific dietary.
 This will also help the taste of food truck to reach more people outside IBS University.

 - **Keep Prices Affordable:** Keeping the prices for food items will be definitely helpful to students because a significant number of students don’t want to spend huge amount of money on food.
 As a result, Food truck will be able to more customers.

- By implementing these valuable reflections to the operation of food truck, this initiative can be transformed to huge success, and it has the potential.
-This will completely make the students to enjoy food in the campus with their friends according to their diet preferences.

 ## References